chokes-Web-Repositories/Wubby-WikiJS/system/hidden/stupidban.md

 ---

-also regarding fireflanger, i love how he went online daily trying to figure out the contents of the group chat server then proceeds to go inactive after i get banned :clapping_hands: :clapping_hands: :clapping_hands:
+also regarding fireflanger, i love how he went online daily trying to figure out the contents of the group chat server then proceeds to go inactive after i get banned

 ---